Sohaila-M/Linux-Lab4/README.md

 3. Run a `sleep 500` command in the background, then **kill it** after 5 seconds. ![image](https://github.com/user-attachments/assets/5ddc8905-3fc0-487a-9946-45fe076ebf3d)

 4. Install `apache2` service, edit the default HTML file (`/var/www/html/index.html`), and verify changes in a web browser.
+(Couldn't install it on my computer)

 5. **Check if `sshd` (SSH service) is running**.
 If not, start and enable it.  ![image](https://github.com/user-attachments/assets/def60fc6-0715-4289-b419-bb6822d11b45)